ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

 {NOTE: }

-* With RavenDB 4.0 and 4.1, your backup-encryption options are limited to taking a snapshot of an encrypted database.
+* The snapshot of an encrypted database is encrypted as well.
-  Starting with RavenDB 4.2, you can encrypt and restore logical-backups.
+  The snapshot of an unencrypted database is not uncrypted.
+* Encrypting logical backups **is** supported by RavenDB 4.2 and on.

 * In this page:
   * [RavenDB's Security Approach](../../../../client-api/operations/maintenance/backup/encrypted-backup#ravendb)